18F/handbook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

-# New Hire Orientation Meetings
+# New Hire Orientation meetings

 ## Day 1